LeastAuthority/destiny/README.md

-# Destiny - Cross-platform graphical client based on Magic Wormhole
+# Destiny - Cross-platform Magic Wormhole graphical client

 ⚠ This project is still a work in progress, use at your own risk ⚠